Thomas Edison: Motion pictures

+In 1891, Edison built a Kinetoscope or peep-hole viewer.
+This device was installed in penny arcades, where people could watch short, simple films.
+The kinetograph and kinetoscope were both first publicly exhibited May 20, 1891.
 By 1895, Dickson was beginning to set up business for himself separate from Edison.
-The exact motivation for the split is unknown but likely stemmed from disagreements between Dickson and Edison.
+The exact motivation for the split is unknown but likely stemmed from disagreements between the two.

-The first kinetoscopes arrived in Belgium at the Fairs in early 1895.
-The Edison's Kinétoscope Français, a Belgian company, was founded in Brussels on January 15, 1895, with the rights to sell the kinetoscopes in Monaco, France and the French colonies.
-The main investors in this company were Belgian industrialists.
-On May 14, 1895, the Edison's Kinétoscope Belge was founded in Brussels.
-Businessman Ladislas-Victor Lewitzki, living in London but active in Belgium and France, took the initiative in starting this business.
-He had contacts with Leon Gaumont and the American Mutoscope and Biograph Co.
-In 1898, he also became a shareholder of the Biograph and Mutoscope Company for France.

 In April 1896, Thomas Armat reached a deal with Edison in which Edison's company manufactured and sold the Vitascope to project films produced in Edison's film studio.
-Armat advertised as an Edison invention to boost sales, but was in fact, Armat's invention.
-Edison had made his own projector, but both men knew the Vitascope was better at the time.
+It was advertised as an Edison invention to boost sales, but was in fact, the invention of Armat and C. Francis Jenkins.
+Edison had attempted unsuccessfully to make his own projector, but acknowledged the Vitascope was better at that time.

-Edison's film studio made nearly 1,200 films.
+Edison's film studio made nearly 1,200 films from 1894 to 1911.
 The majority of the productions were short films showing everything from acrobats to parades to fire calls including titles such as Fred Ott's Sneeze (1894), The Kiss (1896), The Great Train Robbery (1903), Alice's Adventures in Wonderland (1910), and the first Frankenstein film (1910).
-Edison was happy to have Edwin S. Porter porter run the creative side of the movie business.
-In 1903, the owners of Luna Park, Coney Island announced they would execute Topsy the elephant.
-Edison Manufacturing filmed, Electrocuting an Elephant, as AC current killed the poor animal.
+Edison was happy to have Edwin S. Porter run the creative side of the movie business.
+In 1903, the owners of Luna Park, Coney Island, announced they would execute Topsy the elephant.
+Edison Manufacturing filmed the animal's death by alternating current, producing the motion picture Electrocuting an Elephant.